abaas-madscience/home-k3s-gitops-flux/README.md

 # 🚀 home-k3s-gitops-flux

+**This repo is not activaly maintained anymore, I switched to native kubernetes and this can be found in my repo's under home-k8s-gitops-flux**

 Welcome to the **GitOps** repository for managing your Kubernetes cluster with **Flux**! 🎉

 This repository is a living and breathing setup for my home network, evolving over time.
 Take what you can and enjoy the journey! 🌟